sherwino/react-taskbar/README.md

 ### Pending

-There is plenty to be done here but most of the work is going to be refactoring the existing implementaton so that it could decorate the other apps.
+There is plenty to be done here but most of the work is going to be refactoring the existing implimentation so that it could decorate the other apps.
 All the apps should be decorated and inherit all of the window / launcher capabilities.